 Simply Saffron not only holds monthly retreats, they also offer daily treatments in reiki, reflexology, massage, monochord sessions and a Friday evening dining experience popular with locals and international guests alike.

-De Bergkant Lodge’s ‘True Karoo Hospitality’ accommodation rates are inclusive of breakfast and offer a full English breakfast together with European-style bakes, pastries, selection of cheeses, Black Forest ham, and local yoghurts and fresh fruits such as plump and juicy locally grown black figs.
+De Bergkant Lodge’s ‘True Karoo Hospitality’ accommodation rates are inclusive of breakfast and offer a full English breakfast together with European-style bakes, pastries, selection of cheeses, Black Forest ham, and local yoghurts and fresh fruits such as plums and juicy locally grown black olives.

 To book your restful retreat accommodation visit www.debergkant.com.